Demotive/govuk_transformation_dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

   - Integrating the service with current systems

 next-steps: |
-  - Build and release a beta service
+  - Release a beta service
   - Expand the beta to get more frequent travellers using the service
   - Build an online payment system
   - Integrate the beta with current systems